lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 How are you now?<|im_end|>
 ```

 A confusing yet interesting thing is that the training process doesn't involve explicit parsing code.
-The algorithm just sort of extracts a model of the formatting convention after having processed many examples.
+The model just sort of acquires an encoding of the formatting convention after having processed many examples.

 So, in other words, you can just make it up: use any arbitrary yet consistent pattern of distinctive string tokens to denote structure.
-And indeed, rvery model seems to have been trained around a different convention.
-Generally the "Model Card" or other documentation will clue you into what format was used in training.
+And indeed, every model seems to have been trained around a different convention.
+Generally the "Model Card" or other documentation will clue you into what format was used.

 For TinyLlama, [this appears to be the prompt template](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0#how-to-use):